-Running Meilisearch in production
+Running a self-hosted Meilisearch project in production

 Meilisearch Cloud is the recommended way to run Meilisearch in production environments.
-However, it is also possible to self-host Meilisearch.

 Requirements